nvidia-holoscan/holohub/tutorials/cli_debugging/README.md

 - The built-in [Python Debugger (pdb)](https://docs.python.org/3/library/pdb.html) module;
 - [Microsoft Visual Studio Code](https://code.visualstudio.com/), with a wide variety of community extensions.

-In this tutorial we will focus on the "headless" `GDB` and `pdb` tools.
-These require minimal setup and can be run via a simple terminal without a dedicated display.
-For advanced development we recommend reviewing Visual Studio Code Development Containers and debug profiles as used in several HoloHub applications.
+In this tutorial we will focus on the `GDB` and `pdb` command line tools.
+These require minimal setup and can be run via a simple terminal without a dedicated display ("headless").
+For advanced development we recommend reviewing Visual Studio Code Development Containers with custom launch profiles, with HoloHub support coming soon.

 ### References